-Josh places an electric company bill between the pages of the book he’s reading and closes it carefully.
+Josh places an electric company bill in the spine of the book he’s reading and closes it carefully.
 “Like you’ve never heard of holistic health, the placebo effect, psychosomatic illness, and all that?”

 “Oh, okay,” Wendy says, twisting her mouth to the side to indicate benign annoyance.
-“But how much do you have to go into to understand the simple concept that the mind has an effect on the body?”
+“But what does it take to understand the simple fact that the mind affects the body?”

-“That’s not necessarily true, what you said,” Jenny says.
-She stands and stretches, adjusts her loose workout pants to her standing position, then adds a few vigorous yawns.
+“That’s not really true, what you said,” Jenny says.
+She stands and stretches, adjusts her loose workout pants to her new position, then adds a few vigorous yawns.

 “The mind doesn’t have an effect on the body?” says Josh.
 “It’s back to Descartes for you?”

 “No, no, that’s true, the mind-body thing.
 I meant it’s not definite that none of us is going into psychiatry.
-I haven’t decided yet.
 It’s still on my short list.”

 “Psychiatry has always pulled me,” Jenny says, “but usually I run from it.
-I decide people are too unpredictable or too complicated for me to have any helpful insights about them.
-You can’t tell where people are coming from.
-And you can’t really say what causes what, childhood trauma or genes and all that, because you really just don’t know.
+I decide people are too unpredictable, and you can’t tell where they’re coming from.
 I can do more for them, I sometimes think, by fixing up their bodies.
 Then, I go back...”

 Wendy interrupts.
-“I think I will be content to know the history of my parents’ liver and kidneys.
-And that of my patients.”
+“I think I will be content to know the history of my parents’ livers and kidneys.”

 “But seriously, it’s about your mother, isn’t it?”
 Josh persists.